katbdesrosiers/hosted-projects/README.md

 # Hosted Projects

 ### This repository links to a few hosted webpages I've created.
 They all make use of APIs so only the final product is shown.
+They are created with JavaScript, HTML and CSS.

 https://katherine-weather.netlify.app/
 This page uses a weather api to display the local 5-day forecast.